lzfun/hello-world/README.md

 - Build a (partial) private database to store and re-arrange words, articles and random thoughts I posted in past few years in different social network platforms and blogs

+#### 202/10/14: Resuming this account
+Looking at the issues that are good for first timers and see if I can contribute to the open source community!

 #### 2019/8/24: Created [Reading List](readingList.md)

 I will use this markdown file to take reading notes.